ananyagullapally/olist-docker-pipeline/README.md

 HAVING COUNT(i.order_id) > 100
 ORDER BY margin_ratio DESC
 ```
 ---
+## Challenges & Lessons Learned

+### 1. Data Integrity and Schema Mapping
+**Challenge:** The Olist dataset has complex relationships between orders, payments, and reviews.
+Initially, some joins resulted in duplicate rows.
+**Lesson:** I learned the importance of verifying primary keys before performing joins in the **Transform (T)** stage of my ELT process.

+### 2. Orchestration with Bash
+**Challenge:** The Python script would sometimes attempt to load data before the PostgreSQL Docker container was fully healthy.
+**Lesson:** I implemented a `wait-for-it` style check in my `run_pipeline.sh` to ensure the database port was open before execution.

+### 3. Git Workflow & Asset Management
+**Challenge:** Managing large image assets and environment variables in a remote VM environment.
+**Lesson:** I learned how to use `.gitignore` effectively to keep credentials secure and how to manage a clean repository structure using an `assets/` folder.
+---
 ## Cloning
 Follow these instructions to replicate the environment and run the data pipeline locally.